EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 9. What was the total volume of pizzas ordered for each hour of the day?
-- Here we can use `DATEPART` to `extract the HOUR from order_date`
+- Here we can use `DATEPART` to `extract the HOUR from order_date`.
-- Using `DATENAME`would give us the same result
+  - Using `DATENAME`would give us the same result.
-  - The difference is DATEPART returns an intiger, while DATENAME returns a string
+    - The difference is DATEPART returns an intiger, while DATENAME returns a string.

 ```sql
 SELECT DATEPART(HOUR,order_time) AS hour,